-Next in the list, and on the way to Dimapur, was the quaint little village of Khonoma.
+Next in the list of best places to see in Kohima was the quaint little village of Khonoma.
 Also known as ‘Asia’s first green village’ Khonoma is located at 5,320 feet above sea level in Dzukou Valley.
 A loner’s paradise, Khonoma village surely deserves a couple of days than a few hours (as we ended up visiting it for) but if short with time, a quick visit around the village is surely recommended to get an idea of the unrealistic beauty rural Nagaland offers.

 Finishing the two brief, but memorable pit-stops on our way to Dimapur (from Kohima), we made it back to the dusty NH29 taking us back from Kohima to where our journey started — the town of Dimapur.
 Three days well spent; a global cultural event, well explored!

-Disclaimer: This trip was sponsored by redi-GO provided by Datsun India.
+Disclaimer: This trip was sponsored by Datsun India.
 Though our trip was sponsored, all experiences and recommendations are solely mines.
 I only recommend what I personally try, and find worth appreciating.